opendistro-for-elasticsearch/k-NN/RFC.md

 # K-Nearest Neighbors(KNN) Search Plugin

-The purpose of this document is to request the community for comments (RFC) for a new Open Distro for Elasticsearch KNN plugin and to collect feedback from the community.
-This RFC covers the high-level functionality of the KNN plugin and does not cover architecture and implementation details.
+The purpose of this document is to introduce a new Open Distro for Elasticsearch KNN plugin and to request comments from the community (RFC).
+This RFC covers only the high-level functionality of the KNN plugin and does not cover architecture and implementation details.

 ## Problem Statement
-Customers with similarity-based search use cases such as face search, fraud detection and recommendation systems have a need for finding K-Nearest Neighbor (KNN) using the machine learning models.
-The existing solutions for KNN search were inefficient and did not operate well at scale.
-Brute-force KNN search using CPU is very computationally intensive and generally too slow for large-scale real-time search applications.
+Customers with similarity-based search use cases like facial recognition, fraud detection and recommendation systems have a need for finding the K-Nearest Neighbor (KNN) of vectors in high dimensional space.
+The existing solutions for KNN search in distributed systems either do not operate well at scale or are difficult to use and integrate with current systems.

 ## Proposed Solution

-Open Distro for Elasticsearch enables you to run nearest neighbor search on billions of documents across thousands of dimensions with the same ease as running any regular Elasticsearch query.
+The ODFE KNN plugin enables you to run an Approximate K Nearest Neighbor search on billions of documents across thousands of dimensions with the added usability and reliability of Elasticsearch.
 You can use aggregations and filter clauses to further refine your similarity search operations.
-Power use-cases include product recommendations, fraud detection, image and video search, related document search, and more.
+Powerful use-cases include product recommendations, fraud detection, image and video search, related document search, and more.

-Open Distro for Elasticsearch uses the Non-Metric Space Library (NMSLIB), a highly efficient implementation of k-NN, which has consistently out-performed most of the other solutions as per the ANN-Benchmarks published here.
-The solution has extended an Apache Lucene codec to introduce a separate file format for storing k-NN indices to deliver high efficiency k-NN search operations on Elasticsearch.
+The KNN Plugin uses the Non-Metric Space Library (NMSLIB), a highly efficient implementation of K-ANNS (K Approximate Nearest Neighbor Search), which has consistently out-performed most of the other solutions as per the ANN-Benchmarks published here.
+In order to integrate this powerful library into Elasticsearch, the KNN Plugin extends an Apache Lucene codec to introduce a separate file format for storing k-NN indices to deliver high efficiency k-NN search operations.

 * Essentially, the KNN feature is powered by 4 customizations to Elasticsearch:
     * [Mapper plugin](https://www.elastic.co/guide/en/elasticsearch/plugins/current/mapper.html) to support new field type, ```knn_vector``` to represent the vector fields in a document.